micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 export PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:~/bin:$PATH"
 ```

-(the folders may be different in your PATH)
+(The folders may be different in your PATH.)

 Let’s describe this line: